VinayBhupalam/melanoma-detection/README.md

 ## Dataset and preprocessing
-ISIC 2019 Dataset for benign and malignant cases available in Kaggle JPEG images are converted to TFRecord format for faster processing and used tensor flow dataset class to load the data in batches.
+ISIC 2019 Dataset for benign and malignant cases available in Kaggle JPEG format are converted to TFRecord format for faster processing and used tensor flow dataset class to load the data in batches.
 TFRecord files created are uploaded back to kaggle and hence into GCS Cloud.
 TFRecord files are created for various sizes of images - 224x224 60% center cropped, 384x384 50% center cropped.